 Information Research is a freely available, international, scholarly journal, dedicated to making accessible the results of research across a wide range of information-related disciplines.
 It was established in 1995 by Professor T.D.
 Wilson, Professor Emeritus of the University of Sheffield and subsequently Senior Professor, University of Borås.
-It is now published by the Swedish School of Library and Information Science, University of Borås, Sweden, with technical support from Lund University Libraries, Sweden.
+It is now published and hosted by the University of Borås, Sweden, with the financial support of an NOP-HS Grant and a Swedish Research Council Journal scientific journal grant.

 Papers, reporting original research, should be of 7,000 to 8,000 words, and should be submitted through the journal management system Website according to the instructions found there (if an author experiences problems, he or she should contact the Editor).
 Each paper should be submitted with a structured abstract, using the Word template provided, and with the figures as separate .gif or .jpg files.